aubreymoore/iNaturalist-article-for-impact-report/index.md

 * When Moore is emailed photos of insects for identification, these are posted to an iNaturalist project called *Insects of Micronesia* and a link to the posted images and identification is emailed back to the client.
 * The *Insects of Micronesia* project is used UOG students in Moore's entomology courses to document and help identify insects they collect.
 * iNaturalist projects can be used for insect surveys.
-For example, UOG biologists Dr. Wei and Dr. Feidler, had students mapping coconut rhinoceros beetle damage as part of an ecology course. recently, iNaturalist was used to map the spread of the greater banded hornet, a newly arrived invasive species.
+For example iNaturalist was used to map the spread of the greater banded hornet, a newly arrived invasive species.
+In another exampe, UOG biologists Dr. Wei and Dr. Feidler, had students mapping coconut rhinoceros beetle damage as part of an ecology course.